 If you have a filling in place that falls out or becomes dislodged, it can expose the nerve root in your tooth.
 This can create a sharp, intense pain that can be debilitating.
 Many pain medications work limitedly.

 When Is Tooth Pain an Emergency?

 If you have tooth pain of any type, it is best to call your dentist to inquire about a teeth cleaning and consultation.
 Even mild pain should not be ignored.
 In some cases, you may need emergency dental services.
 This occurs when the pain is severe or does not improve with over-the-counter pain medications.
-Many dental teams, including Lovett Dental Heights, offers emergency dental services to provide help to you fast.
+Many dental practices, including Lovett Dental Heights, offers emergency dental services.

 General dentistry services are your best bet for treating most types of dental pain.
 Our team can help you with a range of treatments depending on the type of tooth pain you have.
 This includes providing you with advanced care to improve your overall oral health.